 Yes, Campus Health utilizes both email and text messages to send appointment reminders.
 To Opt Out of appointment reminder text messages from Campus Health, please call 919-966-2283

 Between Kenan Football Stadium (gate 6) and UNC Hospitals.
 Click for detailed directions, including bus routes.

 All degree-seeking students and Postdoctoral Fellows who pay the current term Campus Health Fee can use Campus Health and CAPS.
 For part-time and distance-education students, this fee is not automated in your tuition and fees.
 To receive services, contact Patient Accounts to request the fee be added and your eligibility for care updated.

 Spouses of degree-seeking undergraduate students, graduate students and Postdoctoral fellows can receive care at Campus Health and CAPS.
 Spouses who pay the Campus Health Fee for the term can use Campus Health and CAPS once they show proof of insurance along with proof of their marriage or a notarized affidavit of domestic partnership.

-The Campus Health Fee is a fee that any eligible student at UNC-Chapel Hill pays through fees/tuition term.
+The Campus Health Fee is a fee that any eligible student at UNC-Chapel Hill pays through fees/tuition each term.
 It is a mandatory fee.
 Those part-time and distance-education students who wish to receive care at Campus Health or CAPS can opt to pay that term's health fee.
 By state law, Campus Health receives no taxpayer dollars for its operation.
 All services are supported by the Campus Health fee and fee-for-services such as lab tests, x-rays, and various medical procedures.